 Hydrogeology and contaminant processes – 15 credits

-Learn the basics of hydrogeology such as the fundamental physics of flow and contaminant transport, how to measure aquifer hydraulic properties, issues of groundwater control in construction and more.
+In this module students learn the basics of hydrogeology including the fundamental physics of flow and contaminant transport through porous media, aquifer hydraulic properties and how to measure them, aquifer structure and heterogeneity, issues of groundwater control in construction, and contaminated land investigation, assessment and remediation.

 Hazards, resilience and sustainable engineering – 15 credits